cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

 The `limits` tuples indicate the variable of integration and the limits of integration.

 The first element of the tuple is the variable of integration, and the second and third elements are the lower and upper limits of integration, respectively.

-The variable of integration can be omitted if it is the same as the variable in the function.
+The variable of integration can be omitted if it is the same as the argument of the function.

 ```json example
 ["NIntegrate", ["Power", "x", 2], ["Tuple", 0, 2]]